kammaii/akorean/docs/http.md

 By default, Port 80 is used for http.
 Port 443 is used for https.

-# Network communication
+# HTTP Network communication

+## HTTP Request Header

+The header of an HTTP Request is a known, fixed size.
+It contains meta data about the request such as content-type and request method.

+## HTTP Request Body Body

-The data in a Network Request doesn't arrive all at the same time.
+There is no way to know the size of the body of a HTTP Request.
+Also, the data in the body of a HTTP Request doesn't arrive all at the same time.

 It will arrive in pieces or chunks.

-So the server listening should continue to read the buffer of input from the request until all the chunks arrive.
+So an http server listening must continue to read the buffer of input from the request until all the chunks arrive.

+## Ajax